Teaching Conference Travel Funds Program

 - Mon, 04/06/20 - For travel that will be completed between June 11, 2020 and September 30, 2020

-The SoTL Funding Committee places the highest priority on applicants who can provide evidence (e.g., a letter of acceptance from the conference coordinator) that they have been invited or accepted to present work that is directly related to college/university teaching and learning (undergraduate or graduate students).
+The SoTL Funding Committee places the highest priority on applicants who can provide evidence (e.g., a letter of acceptance from the conference coordinator) that they have been invited or accepted to present a SoTL project (see definition above) that is directly related to college/university teaching and learning.
 If the Committee receives more applications that it can fund, the Committee will consider collectively and holistically the following characteristics of applications, using the rubric at the bottom of this page:

 • Scope of the conference (e.g., international, national, regional, local);